mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         The numerical precision of the interpolation is dictated by the floating point precision of the query point type.

-        Parameter ``pos`` (drjit.llvm.ad.Array2f):
+        Parameter ``pos`` (drjit.AnyArray):
             *no description available*

-        Parameter ``active`` (drjit.llvm.ad.Bool | None):
+        Parameter ``active`` (drjit.AnyArray | bool):
             Mask to specify active lanes.

-        Returns → list[list[drjit.llvm.ad.Float]]:
+        Returns → tuple[drjit.AnyArray, ...]:
             *no description available*

     .. py:method:: mitsuba.Texture2f64.filter_mode()

-        Return the filter mode
+        Return the texture filtering mode (e.g., nearest, bilinear, etc.)

         Returns → drjit.FilterMode:
             *no description available*

+    .. py:method:: mitsuba.Texture2f64.map()

+        Map an imported texture (:py:func:`from_native_handle()`) for use by Dr.Jit (no-op on Metal, required for CUDA/OpenGL).

+        Returns → None:
+            *no description available*

     .. py:method:: mitsuba.Texture2f64.migrated()

-        Return whether textures with :py:func:`use_accel()` set to ``True`` only store the data as a hardware-accelerated CUDA texture.

-        If ``False`` then a copy of the array data will additionally be retained .
+        Is the texture data held exclusively in GPU texture memory?

         Returns → bool:
             *no description available*

+    .. py:method:: mitsuba.Texture2f64.native_handle(self, sub_index=0)

+        Return the native texture handle (as an integer), e.g. to display it in a GUI.
+On Metal this is the ``id<MTLTexture>`` of sub-texture ``sub_index``; on CUDA it is the wrapped OpenGL texture id (``sub_index`` is ignored, and the result is 0 unless the texture wraps an OpenGL handle).

+        Parameter ``sub_index`` (int):
+            *no description available*

+        Returns → int:
+            *no description available*

     .. py:method:: mitsuba.Texture2f64.set_tensor(self, tensor, migrate=False)

-        Override the texture contents with the provided tensor.
+        Overwrite the texture contents with the provided tensor

         This method updates the values of all texels.
 Changing the texture resolution or its number of channels is also supported.
-However, on CUDA, such operations have a significantly larger overhead (the GPU pipeline needs to be synchronized for new texture objects to be created).
+However, on the CUDA and Metal backends, such operations have a significantly larger overhead (new hardware texture objects must be created; on CUDA this also synchronizes the GPU pipeline).

-        In CUDA mode, when both the argument ``migrate`` and :py:func:`use_accel()` are ``True``, the texture exclusively stores a copy of the input data as a CUDA texture to avoid redundant storage.Note that the texture is still differentiable even when migrated.
+        When ``migrate`` is set to ``True`` on the CUDA and Metal backends, the texture information is *fully* migrated to GPU texture memory to avoid redundant storage.

         Parameter ``tensor`` (drjit.llvm.ad.TensorXf64):
             *no description available*